-A. No. The vast majority of Americans get their health insurance either from an employer or from the government (Medicare, Medicaid, CHIP, TRICARE, VA, IHS).
-The rate increases that have been making headlines are for the individual market, which only accounts for about 5.3 percent of the population (additional data here).
+A. The vast majority of Americans get their health insurance either from an employer or from the government (Medicare, Medicaid, CHIP, TRICARE, VA, IHS).
+The rate changes that have been making headlines each fall for the last few years are for the individual market, which only accounts for about 4.2 percent of the population.

 Employer-sponsored or government coverage

 If you get your health insurance through your employer or from the government, the subsidies, exchanges, and the individual market health insurance rates that you’re seeing in media reports don’t apply to you.

 Employer-sponsored insurance rates change annually, and your employer will provide you with information related to your plan options for the coming year, including how your plan, premiums and/or cost-sharing might be changing.

 If you have Medicare, Medicaid, or CHIP coverage, you’ll receive information from the government or from your private insurer (if you’re enrolled in a Medicare Advantage, Medigap, Medicare Part D, or Medicaid/CHIP managed care plan), letting you know how your coverage and/or costs might be changing for the coming year.

 If your health insurance plan is grandfathered or grandmothered, you’re in a separate risk pool from the ACA-compliant plans offered by your health insurer, which means your rate increases for 2020 won’t match the rate increases you might be seeing in media reports about ACA-compliant plans issued by your insurance company.
 [There’s no requirement that carriers continue to renew grandfathered and grandmothered plans — they can decide to cancel them instead, and replace them with ACA-compliant plans.]